Non-Equilibrating a Black Hole with Inhomogeneous Quantum Quench: Introduction

 Non-equilibrium phenomena in many-body quantum systems are cutting-edge research topics in modern physics.
-For example, thermalization is an important non-equilibrium process where a thermal equilibrium state emerges dynamically even when dynamics is governed by unitary time evolution.
-One of the central questions there is the mechanism by which a time-evolved pure state is well approximated by a mixed state (thermal state) at sufficiently late times.
-The celebrated eigenstate thermalization hypothesis (ETH) was put forward, that claims that when a non-equilibrium process is complex enough (``chaotic'') such that energy is the only conserved quantity, the energy eigenstates will follow the thermal statistical distribution \cite{PhysRevA.43.2046, Srednicki_1994}.
-Another important subject is the types of dynamics that are ergodicity breaking and do not lead to (complete) thermalization, such as many-body localizing systems \cite{Basko_2006, Serbyn_2013, Huse_2014, Nandkishore_2015}, and quantum many-body scars \cite{ 2017Natur.551..579B, 2018PhRvB..98o5134T, 2018arXiv180609624M, ChengLin2019, Ho:2018rum,2018NatPh..14..745T, 2021arXiv210803460P,2021arXiv210900548M}.
+For example, thermalization is an important non-equilibrium process where a thermal equilibrium state emerges dynamically even when the dynamics is governed by unitary time evolution.
+The celebrated eigenstate thermalization hypothesis (ETH) was put forward, which claims that when a non-equilibrium process is complex (``chaotic'') enough, the energy eigenstates will follow the thermal statistical distribution \cite{PhysRevA.43.2046, Srednicki_1994}.
+The final states in these processes tend to be featureless and their quantum mechanical nature, such as the presence of non-local correlations, is destroyed.
+The search for non-equilibrium processes that result in more interesting states is an active area of ongoing investigation \cite{2018PhRvB..98o5134T,2018arXiv180609624M,2019PhRvL.122q3401L,2018arXiv180701815H,2018NatPh..14..745T,2021arXiv210803460P,Pakrouski:2020hym,2017PhRvE..96b2153M}.
+Such states avoid thermalization and have potential applications to quantum computing.

-These subjects in non-equilibrium quantum many-body systems are intimately connected to the evaporation process of a black hole, arguably one of the most interesting non-equilibrium phenomena \cite{1975CMaPh..43..199H,Page_1993}.
-When matter fields are coupled to gravity and quantum corrections from matter are taken into account, a black hole emits Hawking radiation while evaporating.
-Consequently, the pure state evolves into a thermal equilibrium state, and the information of the initial state is lost, contrary to unitarity of quantum mechanics.
-Recently, in the context of holographic duality, the island formula was proposed to resolve this paradox \cite{Almheiri_2019, Penington:2019npb}, which was verified in the subsequent works \cite{Almheiri_2020,Almheiri_2020_2,Penington:2019kki,Goto:2020wnk}.
-Obtaining a full understanding of the black hole evaporation would be a milestone in quantum gravity.
+Furthermore, these subjects in non-equilibrium quantum many-body systems are intimately connected to the evaporation process of a black hole, arguably one of the most interesting non-equilibrium phenomena \cite{Hawking:1975vcx,Page_1993}.
+Despite recent progress towards resolving the information paradox \cite{Almheiri_2019, Penington:2019npb, Almheiri_2020,Almheiri_2020_2,Penington:2019kki,Goto:2020wnk}, obtaining a full understanding of black hole evaporation remains a far-reaching goal in quantum gravity.
+While experimental simulations of black holes will improve our understanding of them, none of the proposals of experimental simulations to date \cite{PhysRevLett.46.1351,PhysRevLett.105.240401,2014NatPh..10..864S,PhysRevD.92.024043,2016NatPh..12..959S,2019Natur.569..688M,2021NatPh..17..362K,Lapierre_2020} have sufficiently simulated black hole evaporation which remains an important outstanding experimental problem.